shellrow/nrev/README.md

 # nesmap-desktop
-Network mapper for diagnosis and discovery `nesmap-desktop` is a cross-platform graphical `nesmap` frontend.
+Network mapper for discovery and management `nesmap-desktop` is a cross-platform graphical `nesmap` frontend.

 ## Features